numldesign/career/Devops-Intern.md

 ### Your task is to:

-1. Create a K3s cluster across 3 GCP nodes in different zones for high availability.
+1. Create a K3s cluster with High Availability Embedded etcd for fault-tolerant.
 2. Deploy the Python web application to the K3s cluster using Helm charts.
-The app should connect to a MySQL database.
+The app should connect to a PostgreSQL database.
 3. Set up a PostgreSQL database in GCP and configure the app to connect to it.
 4. Configure DNS to point a custom domain name to the K3s cluster's load balancer IP.
 5. Write a Python script to automate the entire setup process.
 The script should: